Jlazo29/Solr-pubmed/README.md

 Starting the Solr Server and Frontend
 -------------
-To run the configured Solr instance on a local Jetty server, use the start.sh script.
+To run the configured Solr instance on a local Jetty server, use the `start.sh script`.
 It accepts one argument only, either "run" or "stop":

     bash start.sh run

-Note that the Jetty server will keep running in the background, to terminate it you need to use the sript or run 'mvn jetty:stop' in the solr-config folder.
+Note that the Jetty server will keep running in the background, to terminate it you need to use the sript or run `mvn jetty:stop` in the solr-config folder.

 Alternatively, the independant commands to run the solr server are: